sandstormdesign/reflect-run-suite-action/README.md

 ### `wait-for-completion`

-Wait for the test to complete before continuing.
+Wait for the test suite to complete before continuing.

-default: `false`
+default: `true`

 ## Outputs